txs1992/focus-outside/readme.md

 ## what is this

-> A library that solves the problem that iframe element cannot trigger clickOutside.
+> A clickOutside library, and it can solve the problem that iframe cannot trigger clickOutside.

 ## API